HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 The easiest way to check when a pork chop is almost ready to eat is to use a meat thermometer.
 When the internal temperature reaches 145°F, it’s nearly ready for devouring.
 Remove the pork chops from the skillet when the thermometer reads 145°F, and then let them rest for 3-minutes.
 During this time, the meat fibers that contract when hot will relax and reabsorb the juices they’ve squeezed out during cooking.
 Doing this will keep those juices in the meat instead of releasing them onto your cutting board.

 Are you curious to know more about all pork cooking times and temperatures?
-Then, download this handy guide from pork.org.
+Then, check out this handy guide from pork.org.

 The seasoning for this recipe